Received a Letter? Click Here to Schedule an Inspection

 What is an inspection?

 roof drains, sump pit/pump and seepage collection system if present.
+The observation will confirm that no clear water connections to the sanitary sewer exist.
 A typical inspection is completed in less than 15 minutes.
 There will be no charge

 for these inspections.

 What’s the next step?

 The inspection program began in 2019 with approximately 600 homes between Main